brianhouse/art_and_code/README.md

 - Questions and work time

 #### Wednesday 10/18
-- Questions and work time
+- Demo interface at desk
 - **For next class**:
     - Play Myst